Frequently asked questions

 You may receive emails from ‘SEO experts’ in far-flung lands, offering to get your business website to the top of the Google rankings for next to nothing.

-The reality is that no one can guarantee a page 1 ranking on Google – whatever they say.
+The reality is that no one can guarantee a page 1 ranking on Google, no matter what they say.
 As an SEO copywriter, I’ll optimise your web content to help you get found.
-In fact, I’ve helped many clients achieve top rankings on Google.
+In fact, I’ve helped many clients achieve top search engine rankings.

 I’ve also achieved top Google rankings for my own business (which might be how you’ve found me!)